kjhashim/evm-bootcamp-project/finalproject/backend/packages/hardhat/README.md

 ## Description

-Back end code for Onchain MegaBets
+This is the back end code for Onchain MegaBets.

+For the front end code, go to https://github.com/Munaiz123/evmBootCamp_FinalProject_Frontend/

 ## Project setup and compilation